 The Popular Liberation Army (Ejército Popular de Liberación – EPL) emerged in 1967 as the armed wing of the Colombian Communist Party.
-The guerrilla group succeeded in penetrating the worker and peasant movements by preaching Mao Zedong’s “Three Worlds Theory,” which argued that the developing countries of the third world must ally with those of the second world in order to defeat the hegemony of the United States and, at the time, the Soviet Union.
+The guerrilla group succeeded in gaining a following among workers and rural communities by preaching Mao Zedong’s “Three Worlds Theory,” which argued that the developing countries of the third world must ally with those of the second world in order to defeat the hegemony of the United States and, at the time, the Soviet Union.

-In the early 1980s, the EPL began to distance itself from its former Maoist principles and changed its behavior, prioritizing political struggle over armed resistance.
-In addition, the EPL’s strategy moved from traditional guerrilla warfare to one focused on inciting popular insurrection, which meant that cities also became centers of armed struggle.
-In Medellín, the EPL chose members to join the newly created Popular Liberation Army Brigades.
+In the early 1980s, the EPL began to distance itself from its former Maoist principles, prioritizing political struggle over armed resistance.
+In addition, the EPL’s strategy moved from traditional guerrilla warfare to one focused on inciting popular insurrection, with Colombian cities and towns becoming more important to their armed struggle.

-Finally, on March 1, 1991, 2,200 members of the guerrilla group demobilized and formed a political party called Esperanza, Paz, y Libertad, which translates to Hope, Peace and Liberty.
+Finally, on March 1, 1991, 2,200 members of the guerrilla group demobilized and formed a political party called Esperanza, Paz, y Libertad (Hope, Peace and Liberty.)

-One of the EPL’s most important commanders was Victor Ramón Navarro, alias “Megateo,” who led the group from 2005 to October 2015, when he died in an operation by security forces.
-His successor, Guillermo León Aguirre, alias “David León,” was captured in Medellín on December 15, 2016.
-Following “David León’s capture, Jade Navarro Barbaso, alias “Caracho” assumed leadership.
-Although official information states that Caracho died in Teorama, 40 days after the capture of David León, his body had still not been found.
-According to official figures, the EPL had 132 members as of July 2017.
+One of the EPL’s most important commanders was Victor Ramón Navarro, alias “Megateo,” who led the group from 2005 to October 2015, when he was killed in an operation by security forces.
+Since then, no leader has managed to keep a hold on power for long, which has contributed to the group’s woes.
+Navarro’s successor, Guillermo León Aguirre, alias “David León,” was captured in Medellín on December 15, 2016.
+The next one, Jade Navarro Barbaso, alias “Caracho,” lasted a mere 40 days.

 Allies and Enemies

-Megateo established a Pax Mafiosa model in Catatumbo.
-Seeking to maximize profits from drug trafficking, he allied with the FARC and the Urabeños to traffic drugs.
-This alliance allowed the EPL to move freely along the strategic corridors connecting Catatumbo to Venezuela and smuggle drugs out of the neighboring country to Central America and the United States.
+Under the rule of Navarro, the EPL sought to maximize its drug trafficking profits by establishing alliances with the FARC and the Urabeños in Catatumbo.
+This alliance allowed the EPL to move drugs freely along routes connecting Catatumbo to Venezuela, to then be smuggled on to to Central America and the United States.